hansen-m/ProteinStructure-OOD/README.md

 # ICDS-Roar-OOD

 ## Description
-This project provides a web-based interface for running protein structure prediction jobs using AlphaFold on the ICDS Roar cluster via Open OnDemand.
+This project provides a web-based interface for running protein structure prediction jobs using AlphaFold on the ICDS Roar cluster via Open OnDemand v3.

 ## Features
 - Supports AlphaFold prediction engine